| Title: | Creates Generative Art Data |

 n_points |

 Numeric value.
 Default is 100.
-This determines how many points the square will have.
+This determines how many points the circle will have.
 This option can come in handy when using jitter options or other texture/illusion methods.
 Must be of length 1 and at least a value of 100. |

 group_var |